Submitting samples and/or data to CryoArks

 The Data Transfer Agreement (DTA) will outline the terms under which your data can be made available on the publicly accessible CryoArks database.
 This means that any data you chose to make available will be visible by anyone using the database.
 Data embargo periods can be set up and lifted on agreed dates as requested by the data owner.

 CryoArks will request information about any submission of data to public databases, publications, grant applications, and biobank citations resulting from the use of your sample data and/or samples.
 This information will be referenced on the CryoArks database.
-Further communications about sample data use can be agreed between the supplying institution and the sample loanee on the associated institutional loan agreement (a template of this is available in data-only guidance pack).
+Further communications about sample data use can be agreed between the supplying institution and the sample loanee on the associated institutional loan agreement (a template of this is available in the data only guidance pack).

 CryoArks partners and member institutions (those submitting samples data only to the CryoArks database) are, in so far as possible, expected to follow ISBER and GGBN best practice guidelines for the management of biological sample collections.
 As a minimum, we advise that institutions have their own Material Transfer Agreement (MTA) and Loan Agreement in place to document samples coming in to and going out of their collection.
 CryoArks members are also required to ensure that their institution is aware of and implements biological resource handling in accordance with the Nagoya Protocol on Access and Benefits sharing.